Traditional Living room Ideas

 Traditional is pricier because it requires more furniture and more decorative elements.
 A rolled-arm sofa: $1,500-$5,000.
 Wingback chairs: $800-$3,000 each.
 Persian rug (8x10): $1,000-$10,000 (or $200-$500 secondhand from estate sales).
 Crown molding installation: $1,500-$5,000 for a full room.
 Budget path: thrift shops and estate sales are gold mines — traditional furniture holds its value at retail but sells for 80% off secondhand.

-Upload a photo of your living room and see it transformed into traditional style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your living room and get it remodeled with AI in traditional style in about 10 seconds.
+No design skills needed.

 Try It FreeFrequently asked questions